 Country specific notes

-Bulgaria: Quarterly transit transport is available from 2010.
-Annual transit transport is available from 2008 but in 2009 the country implemented a new methodology for the collection of this kind of traffic.
-To allow comparability, transit traffic has been used for the calculation of 2009-2010 quarterly growth rates
+Bulgaria: Annual transit transport is available from 2008 but in 2009 the country implemented a new methodology for the collection of this kind of traffic.
+Quarterly transit transport is available from 2010.
+Transit data supplied include Romanian national IWW transport data equivalent to Bulgarian transit transport.

 Croatia: Quarterly transit transport is not available.
 Annual transit transport is available starting from 2008.

 Italy: No data available for 2013.
 Data are delivered on a voluntary basis.
 Only a simplified annual dataset is provided.

 Lithuania: No data available for 2013.
 Data are delivered on a voluntary basis.
 Only a simplified annual dataset is provided.

 Hungary: Due a methodological change, transit data are underestimated for the 3rd quarter 2013 and are not comparable with the other quarters.

 The Netherlands: Due a methodological change, data on containers are underestimated in 2009 and cannot be compared with other years.